 - Feb.
 25, 2023

 Virtual Audition Portfolio

 - Scholarships are awarded on a rolling basis and reviewed between November 19, 2022, and February 25, 2023, in alignment with the in-person audition dates.

 3. What to Expect

 Preparing your Audition

-- Voice Audition: Submit 2 songs of your choice.
-Repertoire from classical art song and musical theatre styles is recommended.
-One popular or jazz cover is also welcome.
+- Vocal and Musical Theatre: 2 contrasting songs of your choice; repertoire from classical art song and musical theater styles are highly recommended; 1 popular or jazz cover is acceptable.

 For in-person auditions, if you require an accompanist, please provide music that is legible and bound or prepared for a 3-ring binder.
 Alternatively, you can bring a recording of the accompaniment.